derekmiranda/ad-tech-notes/binary_imports.md

 # Regarding dynamic images from external sources
 - These are dynamic images you'd add w/ `ImageManager.addToLoad(url)`
-- These images need to be run before ad starts
+- These images need to be added before ad starts

 # Questions